jackchen129/MAGenie/README.md

-# Metagenomic Pathogen Identification Pipeline (MetaPathID)
+# Metagenome-Assembled Genome Reconstruction Pipeline (MetaMAG)
+A pipeline to reconstruct draft metagenome-assembled genomes for downstream pathogen identification

+# Introduction
-The Metagenomic Pathogen Identification Pipeline (MetaPathID) is designed to improve pathogen identification within a metagenomic context through Illumina short reads or Oxford Nanopore long reads.
+The Metagenome-Assembled Genome Reconstruction Pipeline (MetaMAG) is designed to achieve draft metagenome-assembled genomes (MAGs) for downstream pathogen identification within a metagenomic context through Illumina short reads or Oxford Nanopore long reads.
 It includes several sequential steps facilitated by publicly available bioinformatic tools, including metagenome assembly, taxonomic classification, and sequence extraction.
 While the pipeline described herein has not been integrated into a single software package, each step has been carefully curated and executed using established bioinformatic tools.

 ![MetaPathID](https://github.com/jackchen129/Metagenomic-pathogen-identification-pipeline/assets/49889016/6a526218-2a03-49a0-bbf1-3d17a0f1f89e)